 Type of Services

-Building simple brochure websites carries lower risk than e-commerce development, payment integrations, or handling sensitive client data.
-Agencies offering SEO, digital marketing, and social media management alongside development face broader professional liability exposure.
+Building simple brochure websites carries lower risk than e-commerce development, payment gateway integrations or handling sensitive client data.
+Agencies offering SEO, digital marketing and social media management alongside development face broader professional liability exposure.

 💰